Cinemagoers eagerly awaiting Cannes 2018

 Although Cannes has not announced the lineup for its 71st edition, it might also be a memorable event for Iran whose film ‘Everybody Knows’ by Farhadi will take part in the prestigious festival.
 Two years ago, ‘The Salesman’ by Farhadi premiered at Cannes Film Festival where it received critical acclaim and won Best Actor for Shahab Hosseini and Best Screenplay for Farhadi.
 It is expected that new Iranian films will participate in the upcoming French festival.

-*Bahman Abdollahi is a film critic at Iran's Cultural and Press Institute.
+*Bahman Abdollahi is a film critic at Iran Cultural and Press Institute.